laravel-enso/documentation/docs/backend/localisation.md

 6. Add the new language in `node_modules/@enso-ui/ui/src/modules/plugins/date-fns/i18n.js`

-At this stage, you've made the necessary changes, and everything should work, after compiling the front-end assets with `npm run webpack`.
+At this stage, you've made the necessary changes, and everything should work, after compiling the front-end assets with `yarn build` (from within the `client` folder).

 Next, we need to commit all updated files to their respective repositories, since we've been working on the published resources as well as directly in the node_modules directory.